 5. Relax at My Khe Beach

 If Cu Lao Cham is too far for you, My Khe is another excellent choice for your beach break.
 With length of 900 meters, My Khe boasts a white sandy beach and blue sea water running along the city’s road AND cleanliness which is a huge score for a beach in Vietnam.

-Come to My Khe to enjoy swimming, surfing and other beachside activities.
-A wide range of restaurants and hotels along the coastline offers plenty options and services for your trip.
+Come to My Khe to enjoy swimming, surfing, and other beachside activities.
+A wide range of restaurants and hotels along the coastline offers plenty of options and services for your trip.

 6. Loosen up at Ba Na Hills

 Other than seeing the Golden Bridge, Ba Na Hills is also the place to have fun and enjoy romantic French architecture.
-Located 40km southwest of the city centre, Ba Na Hills take you about 30 minutes traveling.
-The complex, only accessible by cable cars, features a range of gardens, French village, Wax Museum, Le Jardin D’Amour.
+Located 40km southwest of the city center, Ba Na Hills take you about 30 minutes to travel.
+The complex, only accessible by cable cars, features a range of gardens, a French village, a Wax Museum, and Le Jardin D’Amour.

 Ba Na Hills tickets: Adults: 700,000VND | Children (1m-1.3m): 550,000VND

 >>> Click to see a complete travel guide on What to do enjoy at Ba Na Hills